gyuujiru1212112/pet-care-tracker/proposal.md

 - Create a basic UI layout and navigation.

 **Week 2: Pet Management**
-- Create API routes for pet creation, editing, and deletion.
-- Develop the "Add Pet" feature, which includes:
+- Create API routes for pet creation and develop the "Add Pet" feature, which includes:
   - Profile creation (with picture upload).
   - Capturing breed and birth date.
-- Implement the Pet Profile view and "Edit pet", "Delete Pet" features.
+- Implement the Pet Profile view
 - Create a user interface or button for switching between pets.
+- *Expand "Edit pet", "Delete Pet" features (if time allows)*.

 **Week 3: Daily Log System**
 - Implement the Daily Timeline Log UI using shadcn/ui components.